Password strength: Password guess validation

 Another situation where quick guessing is possible is when the password is used to form a cryptographic key.
 In such cases, an attacker can quickly check to see if a guessed password successfully decodes encrypted data.
 For example, one commercial product claims to test 103,000 WPA PSK passwords per second.

-If a password system only stores the hash of the password, an attacker can pre-compute hash values for common passwords variants and for all passwords shorter than a certain length, allowing very rapid recovery of the password once its hash is obtained.
+If a password system only stores the hash of the password, an attacker can pre-compute hash values for common password variants and all passwords shorter than a certain length, allowing very rapid recovery of the password once its hash is obtained.
 Very long lists of pre-computed password hashes can be efficiently stored using rainbow tables.
 This method of attack can be foiled by storing a random value, called a cryptographic salt, along with the hash.
 The salt is combined with the password when computing the hash, so an attacker precomputing a rainbow table would have to store for each password its hash with every possible salt value.
 This becomes infeasible if the salt has a big enough range, say a 32-bit number.
-Unfortunately, many authentication systems in common use do not employ salts and rainbow tables are available on the Internet for several such systems.
+Many authentication systems in common use do not employ salts and rainbow tables are available on the Internet for several such systems.